spotswoodb/mvp_backend/notes.md

-Steps for making the app happen?
+Steps:
-- Work on player card that takes in props
+- Player card that takes in props
 - Gather stats on player card
 - Add README
 - Fix long list of hitters to look like baseball cards